 The Journal of Computing Sciences in Colleges is printed and distributed to all CCSC members.
 The Journal also appears in the ACM Digital Library.
 Only those works that are presented at the conference will appear in the ACM Digital Library.

 Papers may be at most twelve (12) double-spaced pages, with one-inch margins and in a 12-point font.
 Please ensure that your name and affiliation do not appear in the paper or abstract.

-Submissions are April 16, 2021.
+Submissions are due Monday, June 6, 2022.
 Papers must be submitted using our on-line submission system (link opens in a new window/tab, register as an AUTHOR if you have not done so previously, then login).
 Email questions regarding paper submissions to:

 Panels and tutorials are presented in a 60-90 minute format.
 Pre- and post-conference workshops provide hands-on experiences in a 2-3 hours format.
 Abstracts of accepted submissions will be published in the Journal of Computing Sciences in Colleges.

 Instructors are invited to submit a “nifty” tool or assignment.
 An abstract of not more than 300 words is required, and accepted submissions will be incorporated into a panel.
-Early-in for listing in Journal April 23, 2021.
+Early-in for listing in Journal is Monday, June 6, 2022.
 Email abstracts to: